module Subst:a substitutionsig..end

 paired with the input literal at position input_clause_literal_index

-or None if var
+or None if var is unbound.

 Because of the triangular substitution (see module description)